StephenWilkens/BeachHaus/README.md

 ## Motivation behind the Project

-As Beach Haus began expanding beyond just a brewery, they needed a way to inform customers of all offerings within the building, while making it easy for management to make quick and easy changes as necessary.
-This website aims to achieve that by utilizing RESTful APIs to pull menu information from a database updated by management, provide unique pages for the businesses and services that are offered, and incorporating a Shopify store that management can easily update and customers can easily navigate.
+As Beach Haus began expanding beyond just a brewery, they needed a way to inform customers of all businesses and services offered within the building, while making it easy for management to make updates as necessary.
+This website aims to achieve that by utilizing RESTful APIs to pull menu information from a database updated by management, providing unique pages for the businesses and services that are offered, and incorporating a Shopify store that management can easily update and customers can easily navigate.

 ## Languages & tools

 ![JavaScript](https://img.shields.io/static/v1?style=for-the-badge&message=JavaScript&color=000000&logo=JavaScript&logoColor=F7DF1E&label=)

 <a href="https://nextjs.org/" rel="nofollow">![Next.js](https://img.shields.io/static/v1?style=for-the-badge&message=Next.js&color=000000&logo=Next.js&logoColor=FFFFFF&label=)
 </a>